ctkelley/SIAMFANLEquations.jl/README.md

      - The notebook section for Chapter 2, __SIAMFANLCh2s.ipynb__ works and is essentially done.
 Chapter 2 of the print book is in the same shape.
      The examples all work.
 The mappings notebook-->print book and printbook-->notebook need more time.
 When that is done it's time to release v0.2.2 and register the package.

-     - The scalar codes nsolsc.jl and ptcsolsc.jl are stable and I won't be messing with them for quite a while.
+     - The scalar codes nsolsc.jl and ptcsolsc.jl are stable.
+I've made a minor chage in v0.2.1 to let the function use precomputed data.
+I explain this in the notebook.
+The examples for pseudo-transient continuation changed a bit in the scalar cases to make CI do it's job.

 The plan is, for x > 2.